m4ttsch/omscs-notes-notes/computer-networks/Architecture and Principles.md

 Think about how we send letters.
 All we need to specify on the envelope is the destination address.
 With that, we can rest assured that the postal network will understand how to route the letter, post office by post office.

-In the internet,  there is no state established ahead of time, and there are very assumptions made about the level of service that the network provides: the level of service is often called **best effort**.
+In the internet,  there is no state established ahead of time, and there are very few assumptions made about the level of service that the network provides: the level of service is often called **best effort**.

 How does packet switching enable sharing?
 Just as if you were sending a letter, many senders can send over the same network at the same time, effectively sharing the resources in the network.

 This is in contrast to the phone network where, if you were to make a phone call, the resources for the path between you and the recipient are dedicated, and are allocated until the phone call ends.

 The mode of switching that the conventional phone network uses is called **circuit switching**, where a signaling protocol sets up the entire path out of band.